android-password-store/docs/docs/Maintainers/releasing.md

 ## Library modules

-The `autofill-parser` and `openpgp-ktx` libraries are available on the [APS JCenter] repository.
+The `autofill-parser` and `openpgp-ktx` libraries are available on the [MavenCentral] repository.
 The process for creating a new release is as follows:

 1. Bump the version number for the library in `$projectDir/gradle.properties`